With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Learn MoreCamelot Care Centers Morristown is a mental health clinic in Hamblen County, Tennessee, located at 1079 East Morris Boulevard, 37813 zip code.
 Camelot Care Centers Morristown offers telemedicine/telehealth and outpatient treatment.
-Camelot Care Centers Morristown provides integrated dual diagnosis disorder treatment, dialectical behavior therapy and couples/family therapy to children / adolescents, adults and seniors 65 or older.
-Camelot Care Centers Morristown also supports people with serious mental illness, LGBT and transitional age young adults.
-Some other services provided by Camelot Care Centers Morristown include assertive community treatment, family psychoeducation and case management.
+Camelot Care Centers Morristown provides couples/family therapy, group therapy and psychotropic medication to adults, seniors 65 or older and young adults.
+Camelot Care Centers Morristown also supports people requiring dual diagnosis treatment, people with trauma and people with serious mental illness.
+Some other services provided by Camelot Care Centers Morristown include suicide prevention services, family psychoeducation and case management.

 Learn MoreMorristown Hamblen Healthcare System The Center For Behavioral Health is a mental health facility in Hamblen County, TN, located at 908 West 4th North Street, 37814.
 Morristown Hamblen Healthcare System The Center For Behavioral Health provides hospital inpatient treatment.
-Morristown Hamblen Healthcare System The Center For Behavioral Health provides individual psychotherapy, activity therapy and couples/family therapy to adults and seniors 65 or older.
+Morristown Hamblen Healthcare System The Center For Behavioral Health provides cognitive behavioral therapy, individual psychotherapy and psychotropic medication to adults and seniors 65 or older.
 Morristown Hamblen Healthcare System The Center For Behavioral Health also supports seniors or older adults, veterans and people with Alzheimer's or dementia.
 Some other services available at Morristown Hamblen Healthcare System The Center For Behavioral Health include family psychoeducation, case management and education services.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.